Chinthan07/CollegeMap/README.md

 # COLLEGE MAP

---> Project Description:
+--> Project Description:<br>
     This project helps in locating the classes and labs in the college.
-Currently this is done for NMAMIT, NITTE.
+Currently this is done for NMAMIT, NITTE.<br>
     This has been developed using HTML, CSS, and JavaScript making the project efficient and reliable.

 ----------------------------------------------------------------------------------------------

 Technologies Used:

-  • Used HTML,CSS,JavaScript for Front-End and PHP, MySQL for Back-End
+  • Used HTML,CSS,JavaScript for Front-End and PHP, MySQL for Back-End <br>
   • In order to run this on the PC PHP MyAdmin and XAMPP is necessary

 ---------------------------------------------------------------------------------------------